matrix-org/synapse/UPGRADE.rst

-If ``email.trust_identity_server_for_password_resets`` is not set to ``true`` and ``account_threepid_delegate`` is not set to a domain, then Synapse will attempt to send password reset and registration tokens itself.
+If ``email.trust_identity_server_for_password_resets`` is not set to ``true`` and ``account_threepid_delegate`` is not set to a domain, then Synapse will attempt to send password reset and registration messages itself.

 Email templates
 ---------------